 Recommended – the top 6 vitamins and minerals for acne-free skin

 The problem here?
 The study tested oral neem.
-Acne-clearing nutrients or supplements can work just as well topically, with vitamin C being a top example, but with vitamin C we know that increasing antioxidants is the dual power.
-Here we can only confirm that neem didn’t decrease inflammation strongly.
+Some acne-clearing supplements can work just as well topically, with vitamin C being a great example, but with vitamin C we know that increasing antioxidants is the dual power.
+With neem we don’t know, except that it didn’t decrease inflammation strongly.

 We now arrive at a topical study, a poor one though.
 Neem leaves were tested against three strains of skin-colonising bacteria.
 Neem reduced levels of staphylococcus epidermis and staphylococcus aureas very successfully, but failed to reduce p.acnes bacteria even slightly.
-High concentrations of two proven antibacterial compounds were detected in neem, α-terpinene and terpinen-4-ol, which is tea tree oil’s signature compound, but to no avail.
-The sweet holy basil was potentially the best ingredient in the first recipe.
+High concentrations of two proven antibacterial compounds were detected, α-terpinene and terpinen-4-ol, which is tea tree oil’s signature compound, yet neem still didn’t succeed.

 But redeeming this topical treatment, we have our best study, saved until last.
-Once again, neem leaves were tested against bacterial strains found on human skin.
-This time, neem inhibited both s. epidermis and p. acnes highly effectively, leading to the conclusion that “azadirachta indica had a strong inhibitory effect on acne-inducing bacteria“.
+In human skin, neem inhibited both s. epidermis and p. acnes highly effectively, leading to the conclusion that “azadirachta indica had a strong inhibitory effect on acne-inducing bacteria“.

 What’s the lesson from these results?
 Massive uncertainty.

 What about staphylococcus epidermis, a more consistently inhibited strain?
 Its role in acne is mysterious.
-It’s a natural member of human skin flora, but some studies have detected more expansive colonies in acne lesions.
-However, s. epidermis has also been shown to control p.acnes bacteria in skin pores, and prevent its dominance.
+Some studies have detected more expansive colonies in acne lesions, but s. epidermis has also been shown to control p.acnes bacteria in skin pores, and prevent its dominance.

 Acne-fighting powers